 Today takes in spectacular 17-Mile Drive.
 Watch the waves of the Pacific Ocean en route to Carmel.
 Situated on Carmel Bay and nestled in a pine forest, the one-square-mile village of Carmel is incredibly dynamic, yet still quaint and picturesque.
 Afterward, we pick up the Old Spanish Mission Trail to Solvang, where Denmark has been recreated with picturesque buildings and windmills.
 There’s time to walk the flower-lined village streets and enjoy the quaint “Old World” architecture.
 Tasty bakery treats and perhaps a Danish smorgasbord for dinner all add to the unique experience of Solvang.
 (CB)

 Day 15Solvang–Santa Barbara–Santa Monica–Los Angeles

 From Solvang, it’s a short drive south to coastal Santa Barbara.
 Sightseeing includes a photo stop at the historic mission and a visit to the pier.
 Once the original Hollywood in the glamorous ‘20s, this is still a favorite to movie producers and home to numerous celebrities.
 There’s time to wander along the bustling waterfront or do some shopping in some of the most talked about boutiques in downtown Santa Barbara.
 Next, we make our way to the Santa Monica Pier and the ultimate Southern California beach.
-Check into your Los Angeles hotel, the Millennium Biltmore Los Angeles, for the next two nights.
+Afterward, head to Los Angeles International Airport for guests with homebound flights.
+Please schedule flights after5 pm.
 (CB)